 - Navigate to the desired organization.

-- In the Share Name field, enter a name that will display in list view and search results (e.g. Sales).
+- Share Name - Enter a name that will display in list view and search results.

-- In the Share Description field, enter a more complete description (e.g. Used by inside sales).
+- Share Description - Enter a more detailed description.
 You can also use the description field to specify how the mapped drive is added (manually, GPO, etc.).

-- In the Servers field, tag the relevant configuration item.
+- Servers - Tag the relevant configuration item.

-- In the Mapped Drive field, enter the drive letter (e.g. P: drive).
+- Mapped Drive - Enter the drive letter.
 This information will be visible in search results with the share name.

-- In the Share Path field, enter the share path.
+- Share Path - Enter the share path.

-- In the Disk Path field, enter the disk path.
+- Disk Path - Enter the disk path.

-- (Optional) In a custom Security Groups field, specify who gets the mapped drive based on group policies.
+- (Optional) Security Groups - Specify who gets the mapped drive based on group policies.

 - Click Save.

-After that's done, you'll have a list of file shares for each client organization that looks like this (click to enlarge):
+Now you have a list of file shares for each client organization.
+Click to enlarge the example below:

 - It's possible to have multiple "versions" of a drive letter depending on group or Organizational Unit (OU) membership.
 To handle this, you would record the multiple drives with the same letter and differentiate them with a detailed description.